iqtree/iqtree.github.io/doc/Rootstrap.md

 * An [input DNA alignment file](data/bovidae_outgroup.phy) for these 7 species.
 * An [input partition file](data/bovidae.nex) that defines 52 genes in this alignment.
 This is a subset of the mammal dataset ([Wu et al., 2018]).

+> Choosing a "good" outgroup is an entire topic on its own.
+In generally,
+> the outgroup must contain taxa that do not belong to the ingroup but
+> are evolutionarily close enough to the ingroup taxa.

 To infer an unrooted tree, run: